Hybrid Auction Event Solutions for Nonprofits: How to Combine In-Person and Online Bidding

 - Close the paddle raise with a specific funding goal named (a program, piece of equipment, or number of people served)

-According to CharityAuctions.com, paddle raises add an average of 40% more revenue than auction items alone at in-person events.
-Organizations that name a specific program goal raise an average of 34% more than those making a general appeal.
+According to CharityAuctions.com platform data, paddle raises add an average of 40% more revenue than auction items alone at in-person events.
+Organizations that name a specific program goal (a scholarship fund, new equipment, or number of people served) raise an average of 34% more than those making a general appeal.

 See what is a paddle raise for a complete guide including scripts, giving level structures, and timing recommendations.